Alfred Ravenscroft Kennedy

-Alfred Ravenscroft Kennedy (1879-1943) was a Conservative Member of Parliament for the United Kingdom House of Commons constituency of Preston who later became a County Court judge.
+Alfred Ravenscroft Kennedy (February 1879-10 February 1943) was a Conservative Member of Parliament for the United Kingdom House of Commons constituency of Preston who later became a County Court judge.

 During his time in Parliament he asked if a Bill supporting rural properties could be introduced.
-He studied at Eton College and called to the Bar in 1903.
+He studied at Eton College and Cambridge University (where he was secretary and manager of the Liberal Club).
+He was called to the Bar in 1903.

 He was employed as a legal adviser to the Foreign and Commonwealth Office.